joegasewicz/flask-file-upload/README.md

     # Pass the Flask app instance as the 1st arg &
     # the SQLAlchemy object as the 2nd arg to file_upload.init_app.
     file_upload.init_app(app, db)

+    from .model import * # Make sure you import your models after passing the app & db objects to FileUpload(app, db) or file_upload.init_app(app, db)

 # Or we can pass the Flask app instance directly & the Flask-SQLAlchemy instance:
 db = SQLAlchemy(app)